jianshu93/graphembed/README.md

        embed --csv ./Data/Graphs/asymetric.csv  validation --nbpass 5 --skip 0.15 sketching --decay 0.2  --dim 200 --nbiter 5

-    More details can be found in docs of the embed module.
-Use cargo doc --no-dep --bin embed (and cargo doc --no-dep) as usual.
+    It is detailed in docs of the embed module.
+Use cargo doc --no-deps (cargo doc --no-dep --bin embed) and as usual.

 - Use the environment variable RUST_LOG gives access to some information at various level (debug, info, error)  via the **log** and **env_logger** crates.